JensLiebehenschel/ShortPythonIntro/en/_sources/classes.md

 # Classes
-(Click [here](https://jensliebehenschel.github.io/ShortPythonIntro/de/klassen.html) for the german version of this page)
+(Click [here](https://jensliebehenschel.github.io/ShortPythonIntro/de/klassen.html) for the German version of this page)

 Python is an object-oriented programming language, and therefore obviously has the concept of classes.